geokyr/advanced-topics-in-database-systems/README.md

 # ntua-advanced-databases

-Project for the [Advanced Topics in Database Systems](https://www.ece.ntua.gr/en/undergraduate/courses/3189) course, during the 9th semester of the School of Electrical and Computer Engineering at the National Technical University of Athens.
+Semester Project for the [Advanced Topics in Database Systems](https://www.ece.ntua.gr/en/undergraduate/courses/3189) course, during the 9th semester of the School of Electrical and Computer Engineering at the National Technical University of Athens.

 ## Team 6 - Members